 Scrollkeeper are a Traditional Heavy Metal band from Houston, Texas that specializes in high energy, anthemic original material that is reminiscent of Metal's halcyon days.

 After a revolving door of guitarists, Simon Marfleet (drums) and Justin McKittrick (vocals) asked Alexander K. to join on guitar in November of 2016.
+Soon after William Sullivan (bass) and John Morris (guitar) joined the band.

 Out of these rehearsals eventually emerged the bulk of songs on the band's current set list.
-William Sullivan (bass) came to the band in March 2017.

 During rehearsals for their debut show, Scrollkeeper recorded a 2 song EP titled “Fortune Favors the Bold” which was tracked live in their Downtown Houston rehearsal studio and mixed and mastered at Nocturnal Sound Studios (Houston, TX).